-While on campus, many Databases and online resources found in our Catalog are available to walk-in users including Alumni and Guests.
-Some databases are restricted to current faculty, students, and staff.
+While on campus, many databases and online resources found in our Catalog are available to walk-in users including alumni and guests.
+Some are restricted to current students and faculty.
 Call the O'Neill Reference Desk at 617-552-4472 before visiting to make sure the resource you are interested in is available.
-Off-campus access to the online resources is limited by license to current students and faculty.